davidxia3/sports_probabilistic_predictions/src/analysis/README.md

 ### `src/analysis/brier_score.py`
 This Python script computes the Brier scores of various model based prediction methods for each league and saves the results to `results/brier_score.csv`.
+The 4 leagues are MLB, NBA, NFL, and NHL.
 The columns of the results file are below.
 - `league`: League name.
 - `ml`: Brier score of probabilistic predictions derived from moneyline scores.
 - `bt`: Brier score of probabilistic predictions derived from Bradley-Terry rating algorithm.